wasperen/docker-druid/README.md

 This will bring up five containers -- one for each of the services -- and connect them up within a virtual network.

-Use `docker-compose down' to bring the cluster back down and destroy the containers.
+Use `docker-compose down` to bring the cluster back down and destroy the containers.
 (NB: you will lose any data if you have not taken additional measures to prevent this.
 For instance by creating volumes or hooking up with HDFS.)

 ## volumes
 To persist storage between container destroys, you will need to connect the following volumes to persistent storage: